MoShirko/Jarvis_chatbot/README.md

 # Jarvis The Chatbot
-Introducing ChatGenius, an advanced AI-powered language model inspired by OpenAI's ChatGPT.
+Introducing Jarvis the chatbot, an advanced AI-powered language model inspired by OpenAI's ChatGPT.
 Built on cutting-edge technology, this digital assistant is designed to engage users in meaningful, interactive conversations across a wide range of topics.
-ChatGenius seamlessly understands and generates human-like text, making it an invaluable asset for tasks such as answering questions, offering recommendations, creative writing, and more.
-With a diverse knowledge base and a continuously learning architecture, ChatGenius is your ultimate conversational companion, revolutionizing the way you communicate, learn, and explore the world around you.
+Jarvis the chatbot seamlessly understands and generates human-like text, making it an invaluable asset for tasks such as answering questions, offering recommendations, creative writing, and more.
+With a diverse knowledge base and a continuously learning architecture, Jarvis the chatbot is your ultimate conversational companion, revolutionizing the way you communicate, learn, and explore the world around you.

 ![Screenshot 2023-05-04 2 21 09 PM](https://user-images.githubusercontent.com/109438051/236294982-b84b78db-3a40-4b3b-9664-a384ab94b732.png)